bugs-creator/LatentArtiFusion/readme.md

 # Latent ArtiFusion

 This is a latent space medical image restoration implementation based on https://github.com/zhenqi-he/ArtiFusion Engineering.
 The project is trained and tested on the diffusers framework.
-Based on https://arxiv.org/abs/2307.14262, we implemented a unique generated pipeline in `pipeline_latent_diffusion.py`.
+Based on **Artifact Restoration in Histology Images with Diffusion Probabilistic Models** [paper](https://arxiv.org/abs/2307.14262), we propose a novel latent diffusion reconstruction framework and implement a unique generated pipeline in `pipeline_latent_diffusion.py`.

 ## Quick Start